mlochbaum/BQN/implementation/primitive/sort.md

 The name of the game here is "branchless".

-Sorting algorithms of interest are counting sort and [pdqsort](https://github.com/orlp/pdqsort) (some improvements of my own to be described here later).
-However, these are both unusable for Grade.
+For sorting the best general algorithm I know of is a hybrid of pdqsort with counting sort, described below.
+I've found some improvements to pdqsort, but they all maintain its basic strategy and pattern-defeating nature, so I think the name still fits.

+Both pdqsort and counting sort are not stable, so they can't be used for Grade.
 For small-range Grade, counting sort must be replaced with bucket sort, at a significant performance cost.
 I don't have any method I'm happy with for other data.
 Stabilizing pdqsort by sorting the indices at the end is possible but slow.
 [Wolfsort](https://github.com/scandum/wolfsort) is a hybrid radix/merge sort that might be better.

 A branchless binary search is adequate for Bins but in many cases—very small or large `𝕨`, and small range—there are better methods.